SP185221/MyResultPortal/README.md

 sample website made using Python &amp; DJango to display the result of students to run this project, you needto change following this.
 1. create a virtual environment.
-2. install dependencies using requiremnet.txt
+2. install dependencies using requirement.txt
 3. select the database you want to link.
 4. edit the crediential of your database in setting.py file.
 5. after updating the database crediential you need to do the migration.